wizards-of-lua/wizards-of-lua/docs/creating-a-self-signed-ssl-certificate.md

   ...
 ```
 Please replace *example.com* with the hostname or the numerical IP address of your server.
-And replace the values for *keystorePassword* and *keyPassword* with those you chose when
+And replace the values for *keystorePassword* and *keyPassword* with the value you chose when
 you used the keytool.

 * Now restart the Minecraft server